Author Guidelines

 Tables

-Tables should be numbered according to the order of occurrence in the main text and each table should have a title above it.
-The title of the table should be written in 12 pt. and the first letter of each word should be capitalized and bold.
-Table content should be written in 10 pt. and single spaced.
+Tables should be numbered in the order of their occurrence in the main text and each table should have a title above it.
 Tables should be given after the references in the text.
 Each table should be cited in the text.
-In table drawing, horizontal lines should be used only in the title line and the upper and lower lines of the table.
+Horizontal lines should be used only in the title line and the top and bottom lines of the table in the table drawing.
 Table explanations should be made using symbols in footnotes.
-The number of tables/figures/graphs/images should not exceed 6 in total.
+The total number of tables/figures/graphs/images should not exceed 6.

 Figures and Illustrations

-Figures and illustrations should be numbered according to the order of occurrence in the main text and the title should be written under each figure/picture.
-The magnification ratio of microscopic pictures and the staining technique used should be indicated.
-Figures/pictures should be cited in the text.
-Photographs and pictures should be separate JPG, JPEG or TIFF files with a resolution of at least 300 dpi.
-The number of tables/figures/graphics/images should not exceed 6 in total.
+Figures and Images should be numbered in the order of their occurrence in the main text and their titles should be written under each figure/image.
+The magnification ratio of the microscopic images and the painting technique used should be specified.
+Figures/images should be cited in the text.
+Photographs and images should be at least 300 dpi resolution as separate JPG, JPEG or TIFF files.
+The total number of tables/figures/graphs/images should not exceed 6.

 Measurement Units